• Skip to primary navigation

 Paratha, pan fried indian flatbread along with pickle and chai

-I recently shared the recipe for roti/chapati, which is one of the most popular flatbread enjoyed for lunch or dinner.
+I recently shared the recipe for roti/chapati, one of the most popular Indian flatbreads enjoyed for lunch or dinner.
 If I have to say the next most popular flatbread in Indian cuisine, it would definitely be Paratha.
-Parathas can be made plain, spiced or stuffed with veggies, paneer or even with minced meat.
-In this recipe I will share step-by-step how to make plain parathas in 3 shapes - round, square and triangle.

 What is Paratha?

-A paratha (parāṇṭhā) is a flatbread that originated in the Indian subcontinent.
-Parathas are one of the most popular unleavened flat breads in India.
-Plain parathas are mainly made with whole wheat flour that is kneaded using salt, oil and water.
-The dough is then rolled into a layered flatbread and cooked on a tawa (griddle), and finished with shallow frying with ghee or oil until there are golden brown spots on both sides.
+Plain parathas are made with whole wheat flour that is kneaded using salt, oil, and water.
+The dough is then rolled into a layered flatbread, cooked on a tawa (griddle), and finished with shallow frying with ghee or oil until golden brown spots are on both sides.

 Parathas are thicker and more substantial than roti/chapati.
-This is because they have been layered by coating with ghee or oil and folding (similar to the method used for puff pastry) or stuffing veggies or meat in with the dough.
-Usually the paratha is eaten with dollops of white butter or ghee on top of it.
+This is because they have been layered by coating with ghee or oil and folding (similar to the method used for puff pastry) or stuffing veggies or meat in the dough.
+Usually, the paratha is eaten with dollops of white butter or ghee on top of it.

 Is Paratha Vegan?